 Seasonal Pastries: Alongside the regular bakery items, look out for seasonal pastries that make a one-time appearance for Christmas.
 These range from fruit-filled tarts to nut-studded pies.

-Christmas Gifts and Stocking Fillers
+Gifts and Stocking Fillers

 Colonial Replicas: Miniature cannons, tricorn hats, and porcelain dolls dressed in period costumes are among the colonial replicas you’ll find.
 Vendors focus on accuracy and often provide information about the historical significance of each item.
 Great for history enthusiasts.

-Christmas Ornaments: Ornaments here range from the traditional to the locally inspired.
+Holiday Ornaments: Ornaments here range from the traditional to the locally inspired.
 Themes often include colonial figures, local flora and fauna, and iconic Williamsburg landmarks.

 Cookbooks: Regional cookbooks offer an array of traditional and modern recipes.
 Authored by local chefs or culinary historians, they make an excellent gift for the food enthusiast in your life.